JuliaControl/ControlSystems.jl/docs/src/examples/zoh.md

 ## Discrete to continuous

-Discrete-time systems can be converted to continuous-time systems formulated with delay terms in such a way that the frequency-response of the two systems match exactly, using the substiturion ``z^{-1} = e^{-sT_s}``.
-To this end, the function [`d2d_exact`](@ref) is used.
+Discrete-time systems can be converted to continuous-time systems formulated with delay terms in such a way that the frequency-response of the two systems match exactly, using the substitution ``z^{-1} = e^{-sT_s}``.
+To this end, the function [`d2c_exact`](@ref) is used.
 This is useful when analyzing hybrid systems with both continuous-time and discrete-time components and accurate frequency-domain calculations are required over the entire frequency range up to the Nyquist frequency.

 Below, we compare the frequency response of a discrete-time system with delays to two continuous-time systems, one translated using the exact method and one using the standard `d2c` method with inverse ZoH sampling.